 It is hard to tell when your rabbits start to cuddle.
 Some cuddle after only a day, some need months.
 There are also rabbits that do not like to cuddle at all.

 If you notice your rabbits getting tangled into each other because one bites the other and vice versa, make sure to separate them by using any object (e. g. sweeper, not your hand!).
 Try to untangle them.
+Biting is imminent when the rabbits circle each other, attempting to bite the hindquarters of the other rabbit while spinning in circles.
+It is best to intervene at that point!
 Be patient, this happens usually maybe 1 or 2 times in the beginning.
 In case they are getting tangled constantly they might not be suitable for each other and you have to look for another partner.
 This happens usually with poorly chosen group compositions or with poorly socialized animals.

 The rabbits are chasing each other constantly and it doesn’t seem like they are going to stop?
 If that happens over a course of hours with occasional breaks it still counts as normal behavior.
 If an animal is still getting chased after two weeks, can’t really take breaks and is anxious the whole time you need to separate them and find another more suitable partner.
 Some rabbits are not suitable for larger groups or are overly anxious.
 It is better for them to be bonded with only one partner of the opposite sex.